Dunera

 Hans Schiller

 He was born in Silesia in 1903 and soon moved to Vienna with his parents.
 In the Kitchener Camp, he was listed as a manufacturer of fashion items.
-In 1940, he was able to travel with his wife Hildegard and a group of Kitchener Camp comrades to News York, where a cousin lived.
+In 1940, he was able to travel with his wife Hildegard and a group of Kitchener Camp comrades to New York, where a cousin lived.

 Sigbert Weinmann